unixpickle/fsserver/README.md

     -port=80: server port number
     -silent=false: disable logging

-For example, you can serve the directory "/Users/alex/Desktop" on the port 8080 using this command:
+For example, you can serve the directory "/Users/alex/Desktop" on port 8080 using this command:

     fsserver -path=/Users/alex/Desktop -port=8080